-Lemma \ref{lem:convergeTK} in the last section paves the way for us to find an approximate solution to the original fully continuous infinite-dimensional problem, by utilizing finite sets of basis function, in the spirit of Galerkin method \cite{fletcher1984computational_Galerkin}, which is justified by the consistency theorem (Theorem~\ref{thm:convergence}).
-Thus, we can focus on solving the objective function \eqref{eq:empirical_objective} instead of \eqref{eq:shrinkage}.
+Lemma \ref{lem:convergeTK} in the previous section paves the way for us to find an approximate solution to the original fully continuous infinite-dimensional problem, by utilizing finite sets of basis function, in the spirit of Galerkin method \citep{fletcher1984computational_Galerkin}, which is justified by the consistency theorem (Theorem~\ref{thm:convergence}).
+Thus, we can focus on solving the optimization problem given in Eq. \eqref{eq:empirical_objective} instead of Eq. \eqref{eq:shrinkage}.

-Choosing a basis $\{U_i\}_{i=1}^{\infty}$ of $H_1$ and a basis $\{V_j\}_{j=1}^{\infty}$ of $H_2$, and fixing $K_1, K_2$, we want to find $T$ based on the $K_1\times K_2$ dimensional subspace of $\Bspace(H_1, H_2)$ with the basis $\{U_i \otimes_1 V_j\}_{i=\overline{1, K_1}, j=\overline{1, K_2}}$.
+Choosing a basis $\{U_i\}_{i=1}^{\infty}$ of $H_1$ and a basis $\{V_j\}_{j=1}^{\infty}$ of $H_2$, and fixing $K_1, K_2$, we want to find $T$ based on the $K_1\times K_2$ dimensional subspace of $\Bspace(H_1, H_2)$ with the basis $\{U_i \otimes V_j\}_{i=\overline{1, K_1}, j=\overline{1, K_2}}$.
 Lemma \ref{lemma:HS norm} gives us the following formula for $T$ and its norm

-As $T$ is represented by matrix $\mathbf{\Lambda} = (\lambda_{ji})_{j,i=1}^{K_2,K_1}$, the cost to move function $f_{1l}$ in $H_1$ to $f_{2k}$ in $H_2$ is
+As $T$ is represented by matrix $\mathbf{\Lambda} := (\lambda_{ji})_{j,i=1}^{K_2,K_1}$, the cost to move function $f_{1,l}$ in $H_1$ to $f_{2,k}$ in $H_2$ is

 Hence, the optimization problem \eqref{eq:empirical_objective} as restricted to $\BKspace$ can be written as